-The Certificate III in Carpentry sees the apprentice study on campus 10 times per year in blocks of three days.
+The Certificate III in Carpentry sees the apprentice study on campus eight times per year in blocks of four days.

-Each block may run Monday - Wednesday or Wednesday - Friday.
-Classes commence at 8.15am and finish at 3.45pm with time provided to access any learning support required by individual students.
+Each block may run either side of the weekend on Thursday, Friday, Monday and Tuesday.
+Classes commence at 8.15am and finish at 3.45pm, with time provided to access any learning support required by individual students.